prantlf/requirejs-esm-converter/README.md

 Converts source [RequireJS] modules from [AMD] to [ESM] format.

-If you enabled usage of [ESM] modules in your [RequireJS] project (using [requirejs-babel7], [requirejs-esm] or [requirejs-esm-preprocessor], fopr example), you might want to convert all your code base to the [ESM] format to follow the same consistent coding standard and use the same set of tools to build, test and analyse your sources.
+If you enabled usage of [ESM] modules in your [RequireJS] project (using [requirejs-babel7], [requirejs-esm] or [requirejs-esm-preprocessor], for example), you might want to convert all your code base to the [ESM] format to follow the same consistent coding standard and use the same set of tools to build, test and analyse your sources.

 ## Synopsis